day8/re-frame/README.md

 to hide the data.
 I still wake up in a sweat some nights thinking about all that Clojure data lying around exposed and passive.

-But, as Fogus reminds us, data at rest is the easy bit.
-Believe.
+But, as Fogus reminded us, data at rest is the easy bit.

 From here on in this document, we'll assume `app-db` is one of these:

 ```Clojure
 (def app-db  (reagent/atom {}))    ;; a Reagent atom, containing a map
 ```

+The reference implementation already creates and manages an internal `app-db` for you, you don't need to declare one yourself.

 Although it is a `Reagent atom` (hereafter `ratom`), I'd encourage you to think of it as an in-memory database.
 It will contain structured data.
 You will need to query that data.
 You will perform CRUD